On Call (TV series): Development

 The series was filmed and set in the city of Long Beach, California.

 In May 2021, IMDb TV ordered On Call, a half-hour police procedural to be executive produced by Dick Wolf.
 It is the first scripted streaming television series and the first half-hour drama from Wolf, who has a history of working with broadcast networks.
 His production company, Wolf Entertainment, as well as Universal Television, ATTN:, and Amazon MGM Studios were attached to produce the show.
-It was reported that Ben Watkins would be the series' showrunner and would executive produce it alongside Wolf's son, Elliot.
+It was reported that Ben Watkins would be the series' showrunner and would executive produce it alongside Wolf's son, Elliot Wolf.
 Derek Haas, Peter Jankowski, and Arthur W. Forney, with Matthew Segal and Taye Shuayb for ATTN: took on additional executive producer roles.
 IMDb TV was later rebranded as Amazon Freevee.
-The eight-episode series was co-created by Tim Walsh, who also joined as an executive producer, and Elliot.
+The eight-episode series was co-created by Tim Walsh, who also joined as an executive producer, and Elliot Wolf.

 Eriq La Salle rounded out the executive production staff and directed episodes 1, 2, 5, and 6.
 The remaining episodes were directed by Brenna Malloy.
-Walsh, La Salle, Haas, Jankowski, and Malloy previously worked with Dick on various series in his Chicago, FBI, and Law & Order franchises.
-Writing on the program was temporarily halted in May 2023 during the 2023 Writers Guild of America strike; at this time it was revealed that it would actually release on Amazon Prime Video instead.
+Walsh, La Salle, Haas, Jankowski, and Malloy previously worked with Dick Wolf on various series in his Chicago, FBI, and Law & Order franchises.
+Writing on the program was temporarily halted in May 2023 during the 2023 Writers Guild of America strike; at this time, it was revealed that it would actually release on Amazon Prime Video instead.

-Filming for On Call took place on-location in the Southern California city of Long Beach where the series is set and was underway by May 2023.
+Filming for On Call took place on-location in the Southern California city of Long Beach, where the series is set, and was underway by May 2023.
 Recording mixed traditional television cameras with experimental found footage formats utilizing bodycams, dashcams, and cell phone cameras.
 All eight episodes were released on January 9, 2025.
 After the first season had concluded, Walsh stated that he was "hopeful" that there would be a second season and that "some threads" had been left open.